SaveNowClub/pub_docs/docs/HOWTO-Notes.md

 # 4. Paid Notes Marketplace

+For terms of related to our [Paid Notes](/docs/2375/about-savenowclub#paid-notestm-monetize-your-knowledge) service, please refer to [this seciton](/docs/2378/terms-of-services#terms-related-to-paid-notes) in our TOC document.

 ## Selling Your Knowledge

 For [every note you create](#a-using-savenowclub-notes) on [SaveNowClub](https://savenowclub.com), you may list **private note** section of the note for sale, the **public content** section of the same note will be used to explain to visitors / potential buyers the reason to buy your private note.